LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/README.md

 ## Skills

-- Can describe what "state" is
+- Can describe the general programming term `state`
 - Can describe what "HTTP is a stateless protocol" means
 - Can describe what an HTTP cookie is
 - Can store data in an HTTP cookie using Node and Express